puniverse/capsule/README.md

 The capsule can specify external dependencies as coordinates in Maven repositories.
 One way of specifying dependencies, is placing the app's `pom.xml` file in the capsule JAR's root.
 Another is specifying the dependencies and repositories in the capsule's manifest.

 By default, Capsule will look for dependencies on Maven Central.
 If other repositories are needed (or if you don't want to access Maven Central), the `Repositories` attribute is a space-separated list of Maven repository URLs.
 The repositories will be searched in the order they are listed.
 If the `Repositories` attribute is found in the manifest, then Maven Central will not be searched.

-If you do want it searched in addition to other repositories, you can simply place the word `central` in the repository list rather than listing the full URL.
+Instead of specifying explicit URLs, the following well-known repository names can be listed in the `Repositories` attribute:

+* central - Maven central, HTTPS
+* central-http - Maven central, HTTP
+* jcenter - jCenter, HTTPS
+* jcenter-http - jCenter, HTTP
+* local - Default local Maven repository (`userdir/.m2/repository`)

 The dependencies, (if not read from the POM), are listed in the `Dependencies` attribute, as a space-separated list of Maven coordinates in the Gradle format, i.e. `groupId:artifactId:version`.
 Exclusions can be given as a comma separated list within parentheses, immediately following the main artifact, of `groupId:artifactId` coordinates, where the artifact can be the wildcard `*`.
 For example: